destbreso/cheatset/nestjs-ddd.md

 In summary, the Unit of Work pattern is a software design pattern that is used to ensure data consistency and integrity in write operations to the database, and to minimize the number of write operations that are performed on the database.
 In a DDD-based application, the Unit of Work is responsible for grouping all operations that are performed on a single transaction and for ensuring that business rules are respected.

-### Example: how to implement the Unit of Work pattern in TypeScript:
+### Example: how to implement the Unit of Work pattern in TypeScript

 ```js
 import { EntityManager, EntityRepository, getManager } from 'typeorm';